Search

 Kavahana

-As we get into the holiday season, we wanted to address a common question we get regarding kava; is it kosher?
+As we get into the holiday season, we wanted to address a common question we get in the Jewish community: is kava kosher?

 The word kosher means to be “pure” or “clean” and refers to food that has been ritually blessed.
 It is a part of the Jewish dietary laws or Kashrut, that is an important part of their religion and cultural history.
 Kosher is not a way of cooking, a common misunderstanding, but refers to a set of rules around eating certain foods.
 It’s so embedded in Jewish tradition that the principles of keeping food kosher are in the first five books of the Hebrew bible called the Torah.
 Keeping kosher is one of the commandments or a way to honor and obey God.